aakanshajain2011-alt/aakanshajain2011-alt.github.io/_pages/about.md

   limit: 3
 ---

-I am a PhD Candidate in Economics at Iowa State University, on the 2026–27 job market.
-My research uses applied microeconometric methods — particularly instrumental variables and shift-share designs — to study labor markets, immigration, and human capital formation.
+I am a PhD candidate in Economics at Iowa State University, on the 2026–27 job market.
+I am an applied labor economist studying how immigration, education, and access to opportunity shape workers and local labor markets in the United States and India.

-My job market paper provides causal evidence on the substitution between H-2A guestworkers and settled farm labor across U.S. commuting zones from 2008 to 2024.
-My other work examines returns to higher education in India, rural broadband and out-migration, and entrepreneurship among university graduates.
+My job market paper provides causal evidence on how the H-2A guestworker program has substituted for settled farm labor across U.S. commuting zones from 2008 to 2024.
+My other research examines returns to higher education in India, rural broadband and college enrollment, and entrepreneurship among university graduates.

 I am advised by [John Winters](https://sites.google.com/site/johnvwinters/) and [Peter Orazem](https://www.econ.iastate.edu/people/peter-f-orazem).